pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Keeps only those pages of the document whose numbers occur in the list.
 Empty lists or elements outside the range ``0 <= page < doc.pageCount`` will cause a ``ValueError``.
 For more details see remarks at the bottom or this chapter.

       :arg sequence list: A list (or tuple) of page numbers (zero-based) to be included.
-Pages not in the list will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting sub-document will reflect the list exactly as specified.
+Pages not in the list will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the list exactly as specified.

       :rtype: int
       :returns: Zero upon successful execution.
 All document information will be updated to reflect the new state of the document, like outlines, number and sequence of pages, etc. Changes become permanent only after saving the document.
 Incremental save is supported.